rrich360/Java-Banking-App-with-Oracle-Database/README.md

  	Implemented Hash Code method in my JavaBeans API to generate account ID for users in my account table in Oracle.

- 	This database includes at least 1 or more stored procedures for real-time application use.
+ 	This database includes at least 1 or more stored procedures for efficiency in time and space complexity.

  	This bank application connects to the SQL database using JDBC and stores all information that way.